danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/08 Managing database users in Azure Database for MySQL Single Server/readme.md

    ![](Media/image0201.png)

-   >Your server admin user is a member of the *azure_pg_admin* role.
-However, the server admin account is not part of the azure_superuser role.
-Since this service is a managed PaaS service, only Microsoft is part of the super user role.

-   In Azure Database for MySQL, the server admin user is granted these privileges: SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, RELOAD, PROCESS, REFERENCES, INDEX, ALTER, SHOW DATABASES, CREATE TEMPORARY TABLES, LOCK TABLES, EXECUTE, REPLICATION SLAVE, REPLICATION CLIENT, CREATE VIEW, SHOW VIEW, CREATE ROUTINE, ALTER ROUTINE, CREATE USER, EVENT, TRIGGER, CREATE ROLE, DROP ROLE, ROLE_ADMIN, XA_RECOVER_ADMIN
+   In Azure Database for MySQL, the server admin user is granted these privileges:
+   - SELECT
+   - INSERT
+   - UPDATE
+   - DELETE
+   - CREATE
+   - DROP
+   - RELOAD
+   - PROCESS
+   - REFERENCES
+   - INDEX
+   - ALTER
+   - SHOW DATABASES
+   - CREATE TEMPORARY TABLES
+   - LOCK TABLES
+   - EXECUTE
+   - REPLICATION SLAVE
+   - REPLICATION CLIENT
+   - CREATE VIEW
+   - SHOW VIEW
+   - CREATE ROUTINE
+   - ALTER ROUTINE
+   - CREATE USER
+   - EVENT
+   - TRIGGER
+   - CREATE ROLE
+   - DROP ROLE
+   - ROLE_ADMIN
+   - XA_RECOVER_ADMIN

    The server admin user account can be used to create additional users and grant those users into the *azure_pg_admin* role.
 Also, the server admin account can be used to create less privileged users and roles that have access to individual databases and schemas.